world5892/nexter_sass/README.md

 # Nexter

-A find-a-new-home website using advanced CSS grid and properties.
+A find-a-new-home website using advanced CSS grid and properties along with Sass 7-1 architecture.